Optimal structure learning and conditional independence testing: Equivalence between CI testing and structure learning

 \section{Equivalence between CI testing and structure learning}

-We present our main result below, establishing a fundamental connection between CI testing $\ciclass(\mathcal{P},\dpdm,c)$ and structure learning $\pfclass(\mathcal{P},\dpdm,c)$. \begin{theorem} Given a conditional independence testing problem $\ciclass(\mathcal{P},\dpdm,c)$ with an optimal test $\psi$ achieving the minimax testing radius $c\asymp n^{-1/\alpha}$, if there exist hard instances $p_0\in\hzero$ and $p_1\in \hone$ that are Markov and $c$-strong tree-faithful, then the optimal sample complexity of learning $\pfclass(\mathcal{P},\dpdm,c)$ is
+We present our main result below, establishing a fundamental connection between CI testing $\ciclass(\mathcal{P},\dpdm,n)$ and structure learning $\pfclass(\mathcal{P},\dpdm,c)$. \begin{theorem} Given a conditional independence testing problem $\ciclass(\mathcal{P},\dpdm,n)$ with an optimal test $\psi$ achieving the minimax testing radius $r_n\asymp n^{-1/\alpha}$, if there exist hard instances $p_0\in\hzero$ and $p_1\in \hone$ that are Markov and $c$-strong tree-faithful, then the optimal sample complexity of learning $\pfclass(\mathcal{P},\dpdm,c)$ is

 which is achieved by \texttt{PC-tree} with $\psi$. \end{theorem} Theorem~\ref{thm:main} establishes a fundamental statistical reduction between the two problems: the optimality of a CI testing problem implies the optimality of corresponding structure learning for poly-forests.
 In particular, the inherent difficulty in CI testing directly translates to the difficulty in poly-forest learning, and once the minimax solution (an optimal CI test $\psi$) is obtained, it can be directly plug-in for learning the poly-forest.
-A full technical statement of this result is deferred to Theorem~\ref{thm:main:full} in Appendix~\ref{app:main}, where also additional discussion and the proof can be found.

 The condition in Theorem~\ref{thm:main} looks for two hard instances $p_0\in\hzero$ and $p_1\in\hone$ that are difficult to distinguish in the sense of small KL-divergence, see \ref{cond:lb} for the detailed requirement.
 We stress that this condition is imposed merely on triplet of variables (cf.~Definition~\ref{defn:problem:ci}), and is a standard step to establish lower bounds when studying the minimax optimality for CI testing.
 Additional requirements on the graphical properties, i.e. Markov and strong tree-faithfulness, of these instances are introduced to ensure their validity in the context of poly-forest learning.
 As will be shown in Section~\ref{sec:nonparam}, this technical requirement sometimes necessitates minor modifications on existing constructions in the literature of CI testing.